ElofssonLab/TOPCONS2/README.md

 5. Install modhmm

-   change to the folder 'topcons2_webserver/predictors/source/modhmm'
+   change to the folder `topcons2_webserver/predictors/source/modhmm`

-   `$ bash fresh_install.sh /path/to/topcons2_webserver/predictors`
+        bash fresh_install.sh /path/to/topcons2_webserver/predictors

 6. Test the topcons2 workflow

-   change to the folder 'topcons2_webserver/test' and run the following commands
+   change to the folder `topcons2_webserver/test` and run the following commands

-    `$ ../workflow/pfam_workflow.py one_seq.fasta rst1 ../tools/blast-2.2.26/ ../database/blast/uniref90.fasta`
+        ../workflow/pfam_workflow.py one_seq.fasta rst1 ../tools/blast-2.2.26/ ../database/blast/uniref90.fasta

-    `$ ../workflow/pfam_workflow.py multiple_seqs.fasta rst2 ../tools/blast-2.2.26/ ../database/blast/uniref90.fasta`
+        ../workflow/pfam_workflow.py multiple_seqs.fasta rst2 ../tools/blast-2.2.26/ ../database/blast/uniref90.fasta

-   The example results can be found in the folder 'rst_one_seq' and 'rst_multiple_seqs' for the example fasta file one_seq.fasta and multiple_seqs.fasta respectively.
+   The example results can be found in the folder `rst_one_seq` and `rst_multiple_seqs` for the example fasta file `one_seq.fasta` and `multiple_seqs.fasta` respectively.

 * Description of the output results
     If the input contains one sequence and the out_path is "one_seq"